Algebraic notation (chess): Disambiguating moves

-In the diagram, both black rooks could legally move to f8, so the move of the d8-rook to f8 is disambiguated as Rdf8.
-For the white rooks on the a-file which could both move to a3, it is necessary to provide the rank of the moving piece, i.e., R1a3.
+In the diagram, both white rooks could legally move to e8, so the move of the c8-rook to e8 is disambiguated as Rce8.
+For the black rooks on the a-file which could both move to a4, it is necessary to provide the rank of the moving piece, i.e. R2a4.
+In the case of the black bishops, which can both move to e5, only the file is specified, hence Bge5, despite both the file and rank differing, since the file is sufficient to disambiguate.

-In the case of the white queen on h4 moving to e1, neither the rank nor file alone are sufficient to disambiguate from the other white queens.
-As such, this move is written Qh4e1.
+In the case of the white queen on h3 moving to f1, neither the rank nor file alone are sufficient to disambiguate from the other white queens, since the others are respectively on the same file and rank as the h3-queen.
+As such, this move is written Qh3f1.
+Were one of the other queens to move to f1 instead, Qff1 for the f3-queen or Q1f1 for the h1-queen would be sufficient, as they respectively are the only white queens in file f or rank 1.

-As above, an "x" can be inserted to indicate a capture; for example, if the final case were a capture, it would be written as Qh4xe1.
+As above, an "x" can be inserted to indicate a capture; for example, if the final case were a capture, it would be written as Qh3xf1.

 Pawn promotion

 When a pawn promotes, the piece promoted to is indicated at the end.
-For example, a pawn on e7 promoting to a queen on e8 may be variously rendered as e8Q, e8=Q, e8(Q), e8/Q etc.
+For example, a pawn on e7 promoting to a queen on e8 may be variously rendered as e8=Q, e8(Q), e8/Q, e8Q etc.